Raksha-Vats/ML-Cheating-Detection/README.md

 ### ⚙️ Current Solutions and Limitations

-Current solutions like browser lockdowns and seating arrangements cannot detect **subtle behavioral indicators** of cheating, such as:
+Current solutions like browser lockdowns and seating arrangements cannot detect **subtle behavioural indicators** of cheating, such as:
-- Sneaking glances at unauthorized materials.
+- Sneaking glances at unauthorised materials.
 - Secret interactions between students.
 - Lack of live feedback for proctors during the exam.